Featured snippets are prime real estate and will bring you lots of traffic and brand awareness for your website.

 If you’re trying to fine-tune a 40 to 50-word sentence so that it gets chosen as featured snippet, you would do well to include as many of these 30 words as you can:

-Content that is formatted in a particular way seems to attract the Position Zero algorithm.
+Content that is formatted in a particular way seems to attract the featured snippet algorithm.

 Wherever possible, use these format types in your articles or blog posts: